coreyMerritt/mysql-blog-interface/README.md

 <h1>MySQL Blog Interface</h1>

    I created this tool to facilitate interaction with a local MySQL blog and as an educational endeavor to learn Bash scripting.
-The majority of the meaningful code for this project is held [here](blog_module)
+The majority of the meaningful code for this project is held [here.](blog_module)
 <br></br>
 <h2>Table of Contents</h2>